 - That violation substantially causes injury.

 The aforementioned damages usually include compensation for economic losses, such as medical bills, and noneconomic losses, such as pain and suffering.
-A Campbell personal injury attorney might also be able to obtain punitive damages, in some extreme cases, like a tortfeasor with a very high BAC level.
+A San Jose personal injury attorney might also be able to obtain punitive damages, in some extreme cases, like a tortfeasor with a very high BAC level.

 Most people are intoxicated after they have three or four drinks.
 That state usually lasts several hours.
 Alcohol impairment, however, starts with the first drink.
 This impairment includes poor judgement and slow motor skills.
 This combination, which usually also lasts for several hours, is extremely dangerous when people operate heavy machinery, like a motor vehicle.